From the presidential race to local proposals, here’s your hub for how Michigan votes on the most heated seats and statewide races this November.

 Right now, law enforcement can read your emails without a warrant.
 In Katz v.
 US, the Supreme Court held that the Fourth Amendment’s protections against warrantless searches extended to anywhere that Americans have a “reasonable expectation of privacy” which remains undefined for a digital world.

-Voting Yes on Proposal 2 gives Michiganders that expectation of privacy.
+Proposal 2 gives Michiganders that expectation of privacy.
 It explicitly adds electronic data and communications to Michigan’s definition of things protected from unreasonable searches under the federal Fourth Amendment.

 Incumbent Democrat Andy Levin, son of former Rep. Sander Levin and nephew of former Sen. Carl Levin, will be defending his seat against one of two Republicans in November.